'Abortion is a basic human right for women': Ardern on why she spoke out on US decision

 Ardern was not the only world leader to weigh in on the decision, British Prime Minister Boris Johnson and French President Emmanuel Macron also made remarks about Roe v Wade.

-Ardern said people had were entitled to "freely hold their own beliefs, be they religious or otherwise".
+Ardern said people were entitled to "freely hold their own beliefs, be they religious or otherwise".

 Ardern said this was a principle that led her to reform New Zealand's abortion laws in the last Parliament, decriminalising abortion and setting up a new legal regime.